 In 2018, the Credit Awards judges voted for Lloyds Banking Group to win the Best Vulnerable Customer Team category.
-The entry, which detailed a vital partnership with Macmillan Cancer Support, is included in this article.
+The entry, which detailed a vital partnership with Macmillan Cancer Support, is included here.

-As treatments improve and more people are living with cancer, increasing financial help is vital.
-In 2014, Macmillan published a report outlining how banks could help.
+As treatments improve and more people are living with cancer, increasing financial help for those affected by it has become ever more vital.
+In 2014, Macmillan published a report outlining how banks could help in this regard, and Lloyds Banking Group proved how just how vital that support could be.

 As a bank with 30 million customers, LBG collaborated with Macmillan on its approach to supporting customers affected by cancer with the objectives being to develop and implement: